Fort William, Ontario

 Fort William was a city in Ontario, Canada, located on the Kaministiquia River, at its entrance to Lake Superior.
-It amalgamated with Port Arthur and the townships of Neebing and McIntyre to form the city of Thunder Bay in January 1970.
-Since then it has been the largest city in Northwestern Ontario.
+Incorporated as a town in 1892 and as a city in 1907, it was amalgamated with Port Arthur and the townships of Neebing and McIntyre to form the city of Thunder Bay in January 1970.

+Coat of arms and motto

 The city's Latin motto was A posse ad esse (From a possibility to an actuality), featured on its coat of arms designed in 1900 by town officials, "On one side of the shield stands an Indian dressed in the paint and feathers of the early days; on the other side is a French voyageur; the cent[re] contains a grain elevator, a steamship and a locomotive, while the beaver surmounts the whole."

 History

-Fur trade era
+Fur trade era 1671–1884

 Fort William and Grand Portage were the two starting points for the canoe route from the Great Lakes to Western Canada.
 For details of the route inland see Kaministiquia River.

-French period (Fort Kaministiquia)
+French regime (Fort Kamanistigouian, Caministogoyan)

 Kamanistigouian, as a place, is first mentioned in a decree of the Conseil Souverain de la Nouvelle-France dated 23 August 1681 instructing one of two canoes to make known the king's amnesty to coureurs de bois, although the Kaministiquia River is depicted on the 1671 "Carte des Jésuites" as "R. [rivière] par où l'on va aux Assinipoualacs à 120 lieues vers le Nord-Ouest."
-In late 1683 or spring 1684, Daniel Greysolon, Sieur du Lhut, established a trading post near the mouth of the Kaministiquia River.
+In late 1683 or spring 1684, the adventurer Daniel Greysolon, Sieur du Lhut established a trading post near the mouth of the Kaministiquia River.
 French authorities closed this post in 1696 because of a glut on the fur market.
 In 1717, a new post, Fort Kaministiquia, was established at the river mouth by Zacharie Robutel de la Noue.
 This post appears on 18th century French maps by Royal hydrographer Jacques-Nicolas Bellin as "Fort Caministogoyan".
 The post was abandoned in 1758 or 1760 during the British conquest of New France.